wet-boew/gcweb-jekyll/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project, members or [`department`].
+This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or members.
-Examples of representing a project, members or [`department`] include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+Examples of representing a project or members include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.

 ## Enforcement